Skip to content

 Ultra-low-latency streaming TTS with emotion controls.

-import { CartesiaTTS } from '@lukeocodes/composite-voice';
+import { CartesiaTTS } from 'composite-voice';

 const tts = new CartesiaTTS({